How to overcome Digital transformation challenges

 In a conversation, a customer working in machine engineering expressed that he still could not imagine how digitalization would work in his industry.

-Our world is fast-paced; every day, we get bombarded with innovation, innovative technologies, standards, and with it comes much information.
-Being tangled up in daily business, companies, management, and staff often lack time to evaluate which expertise is missing and which one to acquire.
-By pushing the decision making repeatedly, you will get to a point where you realize that you need the expertise.
+Our world is fast-paced; every day, we get bombarded with innovation, new technologies, changes of standards, and with it comes much information.
+Being tangled up in the daily business buzz, companies, management, and staff often lack time to decide which expertise is missing and should be acquired.
+By pushing the decision-making repeatedly, you will get to a point where you realize that you need the expertise.

 Your organizational structure should be fluid.
-Digital processes in an office environment or product development are different from what you might be used to, but the company processes need to adapt to be used to the fullest.
-If you think you can adjust the modern technology to your routines, you will continuously disrupt operations, and the spending in implementing the new system will exceed your budget.
+Digital processes in an office environment or product development are different from what you might know.
+Still, the company processes need to adapt to be used to the fullest.
+If you think you can adjust the new technology to your routines, you will continuously disrupt operations, and the cost of implementing new systems will exceed your budget.

 Lack of an overall digital strategy

-If you do not have a large budget for the full transformation, then start with the manageable changes and build a medium- or long-term plan that considers changes needed during the transition.
+If you do not have a large budget for the total transformation, start with the manageable changes and build a medium- or long-term plan that considers modifications needed during the transition.

 At CodeCoda, our customers’ services are not limited to advanced software development only.
-We would like to help you get the best solution for your business and keep you up to date about the newest technological advances you need to know about the industry, the circumstances, and the purpose for which you need our service.
+We want to help you get the best solution for your business and keep you up-to-date about the newest technological advances you need to know about the industry, the circumstances, and the purpose for which you need our service.